 Please sign this statement

-I hereby grant/do not grant (delete as applicable) (Event Organiser) the absolute right to use the images resulting from this photo/film shoot.
+I hereby grant/do not grant (delete as applicable) (Event Organiser) the absolute right to use the images/footage resulting from this photo/film shoot.
 This includes any reproductions or adaptations of the images for all general publicity purposes.

-Section Two: To be completed by a parent/carer of person to be photographed
+Section Two: To be completed by a parent/carer of the participant, if applicable:

 Name (please print):________________________________________________________